-SQUELCH MODE
+SQUELCH MODES

-Two SQUELCH modes are available with the ADN2813.
-SQUELCH DATAOUT and CLKOUT mode is selected when CTRLC[1] = 0 (default mode).
-In this mode, when the SQUELCH input, Pin 27, is driven to a TTL high state, both the clock and data outputs are set to the zero state to suppress downstream processing.
-If the SQUELCH function is not required, Pin 27 should be tied to VEE.
+Two modes for the SQUELCH pin are available with the ADN2804: squelch data outputs and clock outputs mode and squelch data outputs or clock outputs mode.
+Squelch data outputs and clock outputs mode is selected when CTRLC[1] is 0 (default mode).
+In this mode, when the SQUELCH input, Pin 27, is driven to a TTL high state, both the data outputs (DATAOUTN and DATAOUTP) and the clock outputs (CLKOUTN and CLKOUTP) are set to the zero state to suppress downstream processing.
+If the squelch function is not required, Pin 27 should be tied to VEE.

-SQUELCH DATAOUT or CLKOUT mode is selected when CTRLC[1] is 1.
-In this mode, when the SQUELCH input is driven to a high state, the DATAOUTN/DATA OUTP pins are squelched.
-When the SQUELCH input is driven to a low state, the CLKOUT pins are squelched.
+Squelch data outputs or clock outputs mode is selected when CTRLC[1] is 1.
+In this mode, when the SQUELCH input is driven to a high state, the DATAOUTN and DATAOUTP pins are squelched.
+When the SQUELCH input is driven to a low state, the CLKOUTN and CLKOUTP pins are squelched.
 This is especially useful in repeater applications, where the recovered clock may not be needed.